-Table 1: Year of birth generalization.
+Table 1: Age generalization

 PHUSE date shifting Offset a date value according to the scheme defined in the Pharmaceutical Users Software Exchange (PHUSE) CDISC SDTM anonymization standard [3].
-This scheme determines a delta for each patient based on a difference between a date in the trial available for all patients (in this case the first visit date) and an anchor date (in this case, 15 May 2001).
+This scheme determines a delta for each patient based on a difference between a date in the trial available for all patients (in this case the first visit date) and an anchor date (in this case, 15 December 2008).